deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16267/index.md

 > </details>

-> Table 3 shows the ablation study comparing different temporal encoders in terms of question-answering accuracy on four datasets, using 128 tokens for each video.
+> Table 3 shows the results comparing the question-answering accuracies of different types of temporal encoders when abstracting a video into 128 tokens.

 {{< table-caption >}}